stmork/kvm-hostcreator/README.md

 variable.
 The default size is _SIZE_ GiB.
 Both variables are configured in the file _/etc/default/kvm-hostcreator_.
 If the logical volume already exists nothing will happen.
 So you can manually create a bigger one before starting the creation process if needed.
+The naming scheme vor the logical volume name is _<VM_NAME>-disk01_ to allow adding of more disk images to the VM later.

 ## Partitioning and formatting the logical volume
-The logical volume iss used as a disk image.
+The logical volume is used as a disk image.
 So this disk image must be partitioned using the GPT partitioning scheme.
 Before formatting the first one GiB is zeroed out to destroy existing partitions.
 This stage creates three partitions:
 1. GRUB (4 MiB)
 2. Swap (1020 MiB)
 3. The filesystem (rest)

 On GPT based partition tables GRUB needs its own partition for booting.

 After partitioning the Swap partition is initialized and the root filesystem